CaseyOchieng/code-challenge-3/README.md

 Running this is very straight forward

 Open the index.html file to be able to access the application.
-Once the application is opened, you can use the following :
+Once the application is opened, you can use the following steps to navigate through :

-*The user will be shown a list of movie titles and their details
+- The user will be shown a list of movie titles and their details which the user can interact with.

+- The user can book for spaces and movies by clicking on the ```Book ticket``` button or unbook by clicking on the ```unbook ticket``` button.

 # Author